 II.
 Conceptual Art, 1969 - 78

 I began as a painter, but soon converted to conceptual art, an art form that emphasized an “idea” and often incorporated photographs, words and performance.
-It was a short walk to Soho, the new gallery district where all the current directions in art were on view.
-For a brief moment young, aspiring artists like myself gathered at the Fine Arts Building on Hudson Street in what is now called Tribeca.
-In fall 1975 three exhibitions spotlighted the rise of new directions in multi-media art that dealt with life, politics, gender and personal expression.
+One of the best things about living on Bowery was that it was only a short walk to Soho, the new gallery district.
+In 1977 I began to hang out at the Fine Arts Building in Tribeca just south of Soho.
+Here my work was included in exhibitions that launched a new type of conceptual art concerned with politics, gender and other real-life issues.

-My particular brand of conceptual art was interactive and involved getting people to write, draw and pose for pictures.
-Over time my work became more collaborative forming partnerships with others like the Dutch photographer and art therapist Bettie Ringma, with whom I worked with for close to eight years.
+My brand of conceptual art was interactive and involved getting people to write and draw.
+Over time my work became more collaborative and I formed partnerships with others like the Dutch photographer and art therapist Bettie Ringma, with whom I worked for close to eight years.